Fritillaria: Pre-Linnaean

 Gerard (1597) states that Fritillaria was unknown to the ancients, but certainly it was appearing in the writings of sixteenth century European botanists, including Dodoens (1574, 1583), Lobelius (1576, 1581), and Clusius (1583) in addition to Gerard, and was mentioned by Shakespeare and other authors of the period (see Culture).
 Species of Fritillaria were known in Persia (Iran) in the sixteenth century, from where they were taken to Turkey.
 European travelers then brought back specimens together with many other exotic eastern plants to the developing botanical gardens of Europe.
 By the middle of the sixteenth century there was already a flourishing export trade of various bulbs from Turkey to Europe.
 In Persia, the first mention in the literature was by Hakim Mo'men Tonekabon in his Tohfe Al-Mo'menin in 1080 AH (c.
 1669 AD), who described the medicinal properties of F. imperialis (laleh sarnegoun).

-European fritillaries had recently been documented in the wild amongst the Loire meadows in 1570 by Noël Capperon, an Orléans apothecary, and which he had mentioned to Clusius in correspondence in 1571, and sent him a specimen of these F. meleagris.
+European fritillaries were documented in the wild amongst the Loire meadows in 1570 by Noël Capperon, an Orléans apothecary.
+He mentioned them to Clusius in correspondence in 1571, and sent him a specimen of F. meleagris.
 He also corresponded with Dodoens.
-Capperon had suggested the name Fritillaria to Clusius, rather than the vernacular variegated lily (Lilium ou bulbum variegatum).
+Capperon suggested the name Fritillaria to Clusius, rather than the vernacular variegated lily (Lilium ou bulbum variegatum).
 He stated that the flower was known locally as Fritillaria because of a resemblance to the board used in playing checkers.
 In recognition of this, the botanical authority is sometimes written Fritillaria (Caperon) L.

 The first account in a botanical text is by Dodoens in his Purgantium (1574) and in more detail in Stirpium (1583).
 In the Purgantium, Dodoens describes and illustrates F. meleagris as Meleagris flos, without mentioning Capperon.
 He was also aware, through having been sent a picture, of F. imperialis, and decided to include it as well, without making a connection.
 His term for F. imperialis was Corona imperialis.